School Science Lessons

 Fisetin occurs in strawberries, cucumbers.

-Rutin occurs in citrus fruits, oranges, lemons, limes, grapefruit, berries, peaches, apples, pagoda tree fruits, asparagus, buckwheat, parsley, tomatoes, apricots, rhubarb, tea.
+Rutin occurs in citrus fruits, oranges, lemons, limes, grapefruit, berries, peaches, apples, pagoda tree fruits, asparagus, buckwheat, parsley, tomatoes, rhubarb, tea.

 Isorhamnetin occurs in red turnip, goldenrod, mustard leaf, ginkgo biloba, onion.